mozilla/CCADB-Tools/README.md

 **Status:** In use

-**Description:** APIs to enable Certificate Authorities (CAs) to automate retrieving and updating intermediate certificate data in the CCADB.
+**Description:** APIs to enable Certification Authorities (CAs) to automate retrieving and updating intermediate certificate data in the CCADB.

 **Usage:** See README in https://github.com/mozilla/CCADB-Tools/tree/master/API_AddUpdateIntermediateCert

-**Used By:** This service is only available to CAs whose root certificates are included within the root stores of CCADB root store members.
+**Used By:** This service is only available to CAs whose root certificates are included within the root stores of CCADB Root Store Operators.

+## API_AllCertificateRecords

+**Status:** In use

+**Description:** A read-only endpoint that exposes Root and Intermediate Certificate records from the CCADB as paginated JSON.

+**Usage:** See README in https://github.com/mozilla/CCADB-Tools/tree/master/API_AllCertificateRecords

+**Used By:** This service is available to anyone.
+We recommend calling the API no more than once per day.
+Each API request contributes toward Salesforce API usage limits, so minimizing the number of calls helps conserve available capacity and reduces the risk of reaching platform limits.

 ## EVChecker